chaitanyagupta/pmtracker/README.md

 https://airtable.com/invite/l?inviteId=invPa5ltpLBUVzPK0&inviteToken=d252e6638fcd200a2bf3324657b235f91f79e055ab9954e98e1a0e1f8dce6f34

+(You can also view just the table contents by [visiting this link][activity read-only view], but to fetch this data via API you will need to sign up for Airtable and visit the invite link)

 Once you have read-only access to the PM Tracker workspace, get your Airtable API key and set the environment variable `ACTIVITIES_API_KEY`.